Alexander-Meldrum/swarm_sim/README.md

 This component is intended for:
 - Training swarm controllers using reinforcement learning
 - Controller implements deep learning using PPO algorithm (Proximal Policy Optimization)
-- PPO: a reinforcement learning algorithm that improves a policy using gradient updates while preventing overly large changes that could destabilize learning.
-It does this by clipping the policy update so the new policy stays close to the old one, balancing learning speed and stability.
 - Step-synchronized (lockstep) interaction with the simulator over gRPC

 ### PPO Implementation Overview
 This project implements a **minimal, transparent PPO-style reinforcement learning loop** for swarm control.
 It is intentionally designed as a **scaffold for experimentation**, not a full-featured RL framework.
+PPO: a reinforcement learning algorithm that improves a policy using gradient updates while preventing overly large changes that could destabilize learning.
+It does this by clipping the policy update so the new policy stays close to the old one, balancing learning speed and stability.

 - **Actor–critic architecture** with separate policy and value networks.
-- **Multi-agent friendly**:
+- **Multi-drone friendly**:
   - Each drone is treated as an independent sample.
-  - Alive masking ensures dead agents do not affect learning.
+  - Alive masking ensures dead drones do not affect learning.
 - **Continuous control**:
   - Gaussian policy in unconstrained space.
   - `tanh` squashing with proper log-probability correction.